How is your relationship with your Mother?

 As a child, we depend so much on our Mother.
 We wanted her to be there to care for us, love us and nurture us.
 Sometimes this didn’t happen.
 She may not have known how to do that and yet for us, as a child, we depended on it for our ability to feel safe and okay in this world.
 When it wasn’t forthcoming, we began to be needy, reaching out and doing what we could to feel safe.
 This may have been by doing things to make our Mother happy, or proud of us.
 It may have been to others as we thought that our Mother didn’t love or care for us.

 Sometimes as an adult, we react to certain situations with a childlike response.
 This may not always be a conscious action.
 It is our inner child replaying what they know as their natural response to life, as they knew it.
 One of the gifts we can give ourselves is to explore this child’s thinking and question if their reality was true.

-Your relationships with your Mother or Father may have been strained, or still be so.
+Your relationships with your Mother may have been strained, or still be so.
 You might find it difficult to communicate with them; connect with them, or even love them.

-If you’re open to changing that relationship, then join me for this interactive online class to get in touch with the core beliefs that you have about YOUR Mother or Father.
+If you’re open to changing that relationship, then join me for this interactive online class to get in touch with the core beliefs that you have about YOUR Mother.

 * Our beliefs about not being loved and cared for

 * How we believe she compares us with others (our Fathers, Sisters or Brothers)